faustas/04-scala-and-currying/README.md

-# 04-scala-and-currying
+# 04 - Currying in scala

-This repository contains code examples for a specific teaching session.
-Read the detailed description from the README.
+This repository contains code examples for the respective teaching session.
+It is a specific context that depends on the topic of the teaching.

+This repository contains code for:
+- what is currying
+- how does it work